Ferrari: Grand Prix and Formula One racing

 A Ferrari F2004 Formula One car, driven by Michael Schumacher.
 Schumacher is one of the most decorated drivers in F1 history.

-Scuderia Ferrari has been continuously active since the very beginning of Formula One, and is one of its most illustrious teams: since 1952 it has fielded fifteen champion drivers, won sixteen Constructors' Championships, and accumulated more race victories, 1–2 finishes, podiums, pole positions, fastest laps and points than any other team in F1 history.
+Scuderia Ferrari has been continuously active since the very beginning of Formula One: since 1952 it has fielded fifteen champion drivers, won sixteen Constructors' Championships, and accumulated more race victories, 1–2 finishes, podiums, pole positions, fastest laps and points than any other team in F1 history.

 The earliest Ferrari entity, Scuderia Ferrari, was created in 1929—ten years before the founding of Ferrari proper—as a Grand Prix racing team.
 It was affiliated with automaker Alfa Romeo, for whom Enzo had worked in the 1920s.
 Alfa Romeo supplied racing cars to Ferrari, which the team then tuned and adjusted to their desired specifications.
 Scuderia Ferrari was highly successful in the 1930s: between 1929 and 1937 the team fielded such top drivers as Antonio Ascari, Giuseppe Campari, and Tazio Nuvolari, and won 144 out of its 225 races.

 Ferrari returned to Grand Prix racing in 1947, which was at that point metamorphosing into modern-day Formula One.
 The team's first homebuilt Grand Prix car, the 125 F1, was first raced at the 1948 Italian Grand Prix, where its encouraging performance convinced Enzo to continue the company's costly Grand Prix racing programme.
 Ferrari's first victory in an F1 series was at the 1951 British Grand Prix, heralding its strong performance during the 1950s and early 1960s: between 1952 and 1964, the team took home six World Drivers' Championships and one Constructors' Championship.
 Notable Ferrari drivers from this era include Alberto Ascari, Juan Manuel Fangio, Phil Hill, and John Surtees.